r-devel/rdevguide/07-documenting_R.md

 **Note**:

-There is a `#core-documentation` channel on the [R-devel slack](https://r-devel.slack.com/) where you can discuss about the patches for improvements to R's documentation.
+There is a `#core-documentation` channel on the [R Contributors slack](https://r-contributors.slack.com/) where you can discuss about the patches for improvements to R's documentation.

 ## See also